travis-ci/docs-travis-ci-com/user/languages/r.md

 'sudo', setuid and setguid executables.
 ```

-You will need to set `sudo: false` in order to use the container based builds and use package caching.
+You will need to set `sudo: false` in order to use the container based builds
+and package caching.

 The R environment comes with [LaTeX](https://www.tug.org/texlive/) and
 [pandoc](http://johnmacfarlane.net/pandoc/) pre-installed, making it easier to